Achieving Academic Success After School: A Randomized Evaluation of the Higher Achievement Program in the United States

 Change over the summer: Academic skills do not increase over the summer, relative to the comparison group.
 High school preferences, however, do show a marked change.
 In the spring, 9 percentage points more students in the treatment group express a desire to attend a competitive area high school compared to the control group.
 In the fall, this increases to 17 percentage points, and 10 percentage points fewer students express a desire to attend their local public school.

 Linden, Leigh L., Carla Herrera, and Jean Baldwin Grossman.
 "Achieving Academic Success After School: A Randomized Evaluation of the Higher Achievement Program."
-Working Paper, University Texas at Austin, September 2011.
+Working Paper, September 2011.